Classification of lattice triangles by their two smallest widths: Corollaries

 Finally, we note some sub-sequences which appear in Sloane's On-Line Encyclopedia of Integer Sequences (OEIS) \cite{OEIS}.
 We refer to these sequences by their OEIS reference number.
 The sequence counting triangles which have an edge of lattice length \(n\) and are a subset of \([0,n]^2\) is A140144.
 The sequence counting these same triangles but excluding those with zero volume is A135276.
 Let \((a_n)_{n \geq 0}\) be the sequence counting triangles which are a subset of an \(n\times n\) square and no smaller and which also have no edge of lattice length \(n\).
 Then the sequence \((a_n-a_{n-1})_{n\geq 1}\) is the rounded up staircase diagonal on the natural numbers, shown in Figure~\ref{fig:staircase}, which is A080827.
+We distinguish between triangles with an edge of lattice length \(n\) and not since these are exactly the triangles of type (A) and those with the longest possible edge contained in a square.
+It is not obvious why any of these sequences should coincide.